SANCTUARY CITIES, SANCTUARY STATES (PART II)

 It depends on where one sits, when we compare, and on who counts

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 While browsing The Crime Report’s February 15 newsletter, its Top Story, “New Crime Stats Run Counter to Trump's Dystopian View,” caught our attention.
 So we clicked on it.
 As promised, or perhaps over-promised, the brief, two-paragraph account pointed to falling crime rates in San Diego, Rocky Mount, N.C., Lowell, Mass. and Battle Creek, Michigan as proof positive that it’s not crime but President Trump’s evident obsession with it that’s really out of control.

 The Crime Report is not alone.
 Reassuring comments about crime pervade the media.
 San Diego police chief Shelley Zimmerman boasted to the local paper that the city’s near five-percent drop in violent crime during 2015-2016 (actually, 4.5 percent) “isn’t just a statistic or a random number” but “represents real people.”
 Her boss, Mayor Kevin Faulconer, bragged that “our city is safe because of the incredible partnerships forged between our community and our San Diego Police Department.”
 Natch, there’s always a fly in the ointment.
 Later on the article mentioned that yes, some forms of violence did increase, with twelve more homicides, six more rapes and nine more robberies in 2016 (each victim was presumably a “real” person as well.)
 Here’s the data from the SFPD website: